Rochester Police Chief Rose Through the Ranks with a Brockport Education

 La’Ron Singletary has led a life of public service hoping to make a difference in the lives of others.

-Rochester Police Chief La’Ron Singletary '09, who earned a Master of Public Administration from The College at Brockport, knew he wanted to be a police officer since he was a child.
+Rochester Police Chief La’Ron Singletary '09, who earned a Master of Public Administration from SUNY Brockport, knew he wanted to be a police officer since he was a child.
 Before his feet could touch the floor, he would sit on the couch with his grandfather watching “Cops” on television.

 “I would say, ‘Grandad, I’m going to be one of those when I grow up,’” he remembered.